A list of hills I think are worth dying on.

 - get monitors, keyboard, and network to behave

-- locate a place for calls, unless you get lucky with an office
+- locate a place for calls, unless you get an office

 - (And then everything else you normally do, like login, get coffee, etc)

 A fixed desk supports continuity.
 Ergonomics stay consistent.
 Work in progress can stay where it is.
-The setup does not need to be rebuilt from memory every day.
+You can tack a schedule to the wall.
+The setup does not need to be rebuilt from every day.
 Something as simple as a sticky note reminder is no longer supported.

 I am used to environments that value: